Bridge-over-Baspa-river-near-Chitkul-village

 But, it is always advisable to always be alert on the tricky Himalayan roads, splattered with hairpin bends and high ascends and sharp descends.
 Oncoming traffic can also be tricky to maneuver on single-lane roads.
 Also, a lot of the time you’ll be in awe of the local Himachali drivers and their daring skills!

 Hamlets such as Chitkul are best discovered on foot –explore the little alleyways and get a feel for a local villager.
-The population of Chitkul is just below 1,000; the town is full of culture and community.
+The village has a population of just under 1,000 and is rich in culture and community.

 Chitkul has three temples dedicated to Mata Devi; the oldest is said to be 500 years old.
 The entire compound is beautiful and a must-visit for experiencing the Kath-Kuni wooden architecture.
 The temple seems to have a high prominence in the Bengali culture, as you would see a lot of pilgrims from there!